-A number of rivers in Bristol are designated as Local Nature Reserves and are part of the Wild City Project.
+A number of rivers in Bristol are designated as Local Nature Reserves.

 This Heritage Lottery funded project runs from 2011 to 2014 and works with youth groups, community groups, schools, volunteers and other organisations on river related activities.
 It provides opportunities for learning, participation and conservation.

 It is led by Brislington Community Partnership and supported by Bristol City Council and Young Bristol.
 Please contact:

 Rowan Matthiessen, Co-ordinator (Tuesdays, Wednesdays and Thursdays)

 This is a multi partnership campaign to protect and improve the Floating Harbour water environment.

 This scheme recognises and rewards boats moored in Bristol’s Floating Harbour that follow good environmental wastewater disposal.
 The scheme precedes waste disposal checks planned for 2011/12 for all boats with a mooring agreement / license.
 Commercial water award recipients: